rfielding/padlock/README.md

 }
 ```

 > Lablled with ADULT with black background and white font.
 To calculate a Read key, you must be an adult citizen of the right countries, you must be a citizen of US or NL, and not a citizen of SA (to comply with some laws they have).
 You must be of age adult and age driving.
-The owner of this file can calculate a Write key as long as his email os rob.fielding@gmail.com or rrr00bb@yahoo.com
+The owner of this file can calculate a Write key as long as his email is rob.fielding@gmail.com or rrr00bb@yahoo.com

 When creating the padlock, we must pass in the CA public key, and the target keys Read and Write that we wish to be able to generate.
 The language is limited to Monotone expressions, where negated facts can be asserted explicitly.
 When loaded, the `some` clause flattens out to `or` logic, and `every` flattens out to `and` logic.
 In `some` and `every`, the first token is the field name.
 This makes it compact to create padlocks with lots of complicated cases.
 When flattened out into straight logic, the padlock looks like this: